 This course fulfills the senior requirement for the sociology major.
 Students will write either a series of research papers or a senior thesis.
-Taught every fall on-campus.
 Crosslisted as ANTH 400 Senior Seminar.
+Offered every Spring.

 Credits: 3 Prerequisites: SOC 320.

 SOC 401: SOCIOLOGY SENIOR THESIS (M)